White Terror (Spain): Goals and victims of the repression

 At times we were forty prisoners in a cell built to accommodate two people.
 There were two benches, each capable of seating three persons, and the floor to sleep on.
 For our private needs, there were only three chamberpots.
 They had to be emptied into an old rusty cauldron which also served for washing our clothes.
 We were forbidden to have food brought to us from outside, and were given disgusting soup cooked with soda ash which kept us in a constant state of dysentery.
 We were all in a deplorable state.
 The air was unbreathable and the babies choked many nights for lack of oxygen...

 To be imprisoned, according to the rebels, was to lose all individuality.
 The most elementary human rights were unknown and people were killed as easily as rabbits...

-Because of this mass terror in many areas controlled by the Nationalists, thousands of Republicans left their homes and tried to hide in nearby forests or mountains.
-Many of these huidos later joined the Spanish maquis, the anti-Francoist guerrilla force that continued to fight against the Francoist State in the post-war era.
+Because of the mass terror in many areas controlled by the Nationalists, thousands of Republicans left their homes and tried to hide in nearby forests or mountains – these Republicans became known as huidos.
+Many of them later joined the Spanish maquis, the anti-Francoist guerrilla force that continued to fight against the Francoist State in the post-war era.
 Hundreds of thousands of others fled to the areas controlled by the Second Republic.
-In 1938 there were more than one million refugees in Barcelona alone.
+In 1938, there were more than one million refugees in Barcelona alone.
 In many cases, when someone fled the Nationalists executed their relatives.
 One witness in Zamora stated: "All the members of the Flechas family, both men and women, were killed, a total of seven persons.
-A son succeeded in escaping, but in his place they killed his eight-months-pregnant fiancé Transito Alonso and her mother, Juana Ramos."
-Furthermore, thousands of republicans joined Falange and the Nationalist army in order to escape the repression.
+A son succeeded in escaping, but in his place, they killed his eight-months-pregnant fiancé Transito Alonso and her mother, Juana Ramos."
+Furthermore, thousands of Republicans joined the Falange and the Nationalist army in order to escape the repression.
 In fact, many supporters of the Nationalists referred to the Falange as "our reds" and to the Falanges blue shirt as the salvavidas (life jacket).
 In Granada, one supporter of the Nationalists said:

-Another major target of the Terror were women, with the overall goal of keeping them in their traditional place in Spanish society.
-To this end the Nationalist army promoted a campaign of targeted rape.
+Another major target of the Terror was women, with the overall goal of keeping them in their traditional place in Spanish society.
+To this end, the Nationalist army promoted a campaign of targeted rape.
 Queipo de Llano spoke multiple times over the radio warning that "immodest" women with Republican sympathies would be raped by his Moorish troops.
-Near Seville, Nationalist soldiers raped a truckload of female prisoners, threw their bodies down a well, and paraded around town with their rifles draped with their victim's underwear.
+Near Seville, Nationalist soldiers raped a truckload of female prisoners, threw their bodies down a well, and paraded around town with their rifles draped with their victims' underwear.
 These rapes were not the result of soldiers disobeying orders, but official Nationalist policies, with officers specifically choosing Moors to be the primary perpetrators.
-Advancing nationalist troops scrawled "Your children will give birth to fascists" on the walls of captured buildings, and many women taken prisoner were force fed castor oil, then paraded in public naked, while the powerful laxative did its work.
+Advancing Nationalist troops scrawled "Your children will give birth to fascists" on the walls of captured buildings, and many women taken prisoner were force fed castor oil, a powerful laxative, and then paraded in public naked.